“The dose makes the poison.” – Paracelsus

-In times of Covid-19, I was interested how humanity fought some of the deadliest diseases in the past.
+In times of Covid-19, I was interested in how humanity fought some of the deadliest diseases in history.
 The one that catched my eye was syphilis – a bacterial STD which made it’s (arguably) first big appearance in the late 15th century.
-During my research I read about mercury that was used as a treatment against syphlis and other diseases like leprosy, while technically not only being basically useless: mercury is deadly by itself.
-Some of mercury’s compounds count to the most deadly poisons on earth and mercury itself can induce changes in the central nervous system.
-Nevertheless, the element was used as a therapy against syphilis for around 400 years.
+Amongst others the fluid metal mercury was used as a remedy for syphlis and other diseases like leprosy, while not only being utterly useless as a treatment but being deadly itself: Some of mercury’s compounds count to the most deadly poisons on earth.
+Nevertheless the element was used as a therapy for over 400 years.

 For a university seminar I researched, wrote and illustrated a first chapter for a graphic novel about the medical use of the chemical element in history.
 This first chapter is about the “sudden” appearance of syphilis in the late 15th century, it’s symptoms and how and why mercury was used.